FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_Echo_Qemu_mps2/Readme.md

 ```

 2. tcpdump
-To monitor packets received to quemu running the qemu command (qemu-system-arm)
+To monitor packets received to qemu running the qemu command (qemu-system-arm)
     shown above will create a network packet dump that you could inspect with

 ```